adil-hussain-84/jetpack-compose-experiments/README.md

-# Experiments with the "Jetpack Compose" library
+# Experiments with the Jetpack Compose library

 This project houses a number of Android applications which each demonstrate a particular aspect of the [Jetpack Compose][1] library.